A Summer of Global Adventures: Ludmila Smirnova on Moodle MOOC 4

 This confession happens each year.
 It takes a while, almost a semester, to convince these students to start appreciating the value of cooperative/collaborative learning.
 If done correctly, cooperative/collaborative learning is a powerful and meaningful method.
 That’s what my session will be about.
 I will share the research findings, best practices and my personal experience on how to create positive collaborative learning communities.

-I will be presenting my talk via WizIQ, a web-based platform.
+I will be presenting my talk via WizIQ, a web-based e-learning delivery platform.
 I have been using WizIQ since 2008.
 First, in my online classes, when I was assigned to teach classes in the summer or during winter interim, but was traveling abroad.
 I was also using WizIQ when I was asked to share my experience with the Web 2.0 tools.
 In fact, it was during one of the live online classes that I had met Dr. Deutsch.
 She had joined my class.
 We soon became friends and colleagues.
 In 2009, when I started closely collaborating with Dr. Nellie Deutsch on a variety of projects, we were using WizIQ for coordinating Moodle workshops, IWE global projects, or moderating Connected Online conferences, Spring Blog festival, and now Moodle MOOCs.
 It is such a rewarding experience!
 WizIQ is a space where talented, creative and skillful educators meet, collaborate and exchange ideas and most importantly generously share their mastership with each other and the learners from all over the world.”

 Dr. Ludmila Smirnova has a Master’s in teaching foreign languages from Volgograd State Pedagogical University, Russia.
 She has also done her Doctor of Philosophy in the theory and practice of education from Academy of Pedagogical Science, Moscow.